Carmin Tropical

-Carmin Tropical is a 2014 Mexican thriller drama film directed by Rigoberto Pérezcano.
+Carmin Tropical is a 2014 Mexican independent thriller drama film directed by Rigoberto Pérezcano.
 The film was named on the shortlist for Mexico's entry for the Academy Award for Best Foreign Language Film at the 89th Academy Awards, but it was not selected.

 Plot

 Mabel, a muxe who lives in Veracruz, returns to her hometown in Oaxaca to find the murderer of her friend Daniela.
 During her trip she meets Modesto, a cab driver who reminds her of the time when she was one of the most recognized cabaret singers in the community, which she gave up to go in search of a man's love.